AJ6CU/benchduino-prototypeboards/README.md

 Subdirectories include:
 - Gerbers - this directory includes a zip file that you should be able to upload to your favorite Fab house.
 - PCBDesign - This design is only available in  KiCad.
-It is a 4 layer design.
+It is now a 2 layer design.
 The zip file is a KiCad archive that you shoule be able to just expand
 - Documentation - This directory contains a schematic (pdf format) and a partial BOM in Digikey format.
 It is not complete (I did not itemize the pin headers)